exakat/php-dictionary/dictionary.rst

 N+1 Query Problem
 -----------------

-The N+1 query problem is a term used in the context of database queries, often in the context of Object-Relational Mapping (ORM) systems.
+The "N+1 query problem" is a term used in the context of database queries, often in the context of Object-Relational Mapping (ORM) systems.
 This issue arises when a program queries a database for a set of entities (usually rows from a table) and then, for each of those entities, issues an additional query to retrieve related data.
 This leads to a large number of individual queries being executed, which can result in poor performance and increased database load.

 Here's a breakdown of the issue: